 Cialdini, R. B. (2016).
 Influence: The Psychology of Persuasion.
 Blackstone Audio, Incorporated.

 Summarizes the work of the second-most cited social psychologist of all time.
-Engages the mind with real-world anecdotes (something I could learn to do too).
+Engages the mind with real-world anecdotes about how to defend yourself against manipulative communication.
 Recommended!

 Forsgren, N., Humble, J., & Kim, G. (2018).
 Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations.
 Place of publication not identified: IT Revolution Press.